Diet, Health, and the Environment

 Comment on reducing meat demand.
 Although substantial evidence indicates that consuming less meat could significantly reduce the effects of our food system on the environment, we know much less about how to achieve this goal.
 In this commentary, we discuss a recent review of the literature on changing physical microenvironments to reduce meat demand.

 Environmental impacts of US diets.
 To estimate the impact of US dietary choices on greenhouse gas emissions and energy demand we built a food impacts database from an exhaustive review of the life cycle assessment literature and linked it to as-consumed foods reported in the National Health and Nutrition Examination Survey.
-Our results allow us to estimate a distribution of impacts from self-selected diets in the US.
+Our results allow us to estimate the distribution of impacts from self-selected diets in the US.
 The top 20% of diets accounted for about 8 times the emissions as the bottom 20% of diets.

 Webinar on carbon footprint of US diets.
-This webinar – sponsored by the American Public Health Association, the Tulane Center for Excellence in Maternal and Child Health, and the Tulane Prevention Research Center – explains our methods on the calculation of carbon footprints for specific foods and diets and the results from our research.
+This webinar – sponsored by the American Public Health Association, the Tulane Center for Excellence in Maternal and Child Health, and the Tulane Prevention Research Center – explains our methods for the calculation of carbon footprints for specific foods and diets and the results from our research.

 APHA abstracts on our research on diet and greenhouse gases.
 In 2017, the American Public Health Association's annual meeting focused on the theme, "Creating the Healthiest Nation: Climate Changes Health."
 We organized a theme-related session on our research linking diet to climate change, in which we presented 4 papers.
 The abstracts are available below.